 Viggsö by Arrhov Frick

-Viggsö is a timeless wooden house located in Värmdö, Sweden, designed by Arrhov Frick.
+Viggsö is a minimal and timeless wooden house located in Värmdö, Sweden, designed by Arrhov Frick.

 A landscape of stone cliffs, wind bent pine trees, heather, and a forest floor of lichen and wild berries — this sparse yet rich site, coupled with a minimal budget, establishes the principles for this private residence at its origin.